 Provoleta is often served as an appetizer or as a side dish with grilled meats.
 For its tight and strong texture, moderately provolone is ideal for grilling.
 Provoleta is ideally served with crusty bread on the side and a tangy chimichurri sauce on top.

 10. CARBONADA CRIOLLA (BEEF STEW)

 Puchero is a substantial soup made with various kinds of meat, rice, noodle, and veggies that is typical of impoverished food.
 The stewpot in the dish’s name refers to the large cooking pots wherein the soup was initially cooked.
-Puchero is eaten across several periods and is serving with a new appetizer every occasion.
+Puchero is eaten across several periods and is served with a new appetizer every occasion.

 Gnocchi arose in Argentina once immigrants start appearing in the 19th century.
 In Argentina, there are many customs that may be traced back to Italy.
-Among them is the gnocchi served at the ending of the month.
+Among them is the gnocchi served at the end of the month.

 13. MATAMBRE ARROLLADO (STUFFED FLANK STEAK)